posted June 14th, 2017- written by Matthew Hahn, SOE Graduate Assistant

-Like most others who seek a career in education and helping others, Dr. Pyle was inspired by those around him.
-“I was most inspired by my brother who first opened my eyes to working with people with disabilities.
+Like most others who seek a career in education and helping others, Pyle was inspired by those around him.
+“I was most inspired by my brother Darren, who first opened my eyes to working with people with disabilities.
 However, there was also my friend, Jim Steffen, who helped me get a job at Claddagh Commission, and was also a student in the Exceptional Education Program at Buffalo State.
-He helped show me how I could continue to work with people in a different capacity than we did during the time we worked at Claddagh Commission.”
+He helped show me how I could continue to work with people with disabilities in a different capacity than we did during the time we worked at Claddagh Commission.”

-Pyle’s goals haven’t all been reached just yet, however.
+Pyle’s goals don't stop there, though.
 In the future, Pyle would like to see schools around the world continue to improve their treatment and inclusion of people with disabilities into society.
 To work towards accomplishing these goals, Pyle would need to succeed further in his career and he believes he knows what he needs to do.
 “I think it takes a focus on a passion that drives you, and having a plan of how to reach your goal.
 I believe that college is not for everyone, but if a college education is required to reach your goal, then it should be a part of the plan.
-People figure out their purpose and skill sets at different chronological ages.
-Therefore, he stressed the idea of setting realistic and meaningful goals and always keep working toward them no matter the adversity faced or length of time to complete.”
+People figure out their purpose and skill sets at different chronological ages.”
+Therefore, he stressed the idea of setting realistic and meaningful goals and always keep working toward them no matter the adversity faced or length of time to complete.

 Pyle is another example of a successful and passionate educator who continues to work hard to change the lives of his students.
 With his passion for helping students with disabilities, he believes that Buffalo State prepared him to make a difference for those who matter the most to him.
 “Because of Buffalo State, I received a solid education foundation to build a career on improving the lives of people with disabilities through our education system.”

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.